sonamonachan-57/chatbot/README.md

 ## The chatbot:

-Accepts user input from the terminal
+🔹Accepts user input from the terminal

-Sends conversation history to the model
+🔹Sends conversation history to the model

-Prints model responses
+🔹Prints model responses

-Maintains context across the session
+🔹Maintains context across the session

-Exits when the user types exit or quit
+🔹Exits when the user types exit or quit

 ## 🛠️ Requirements:

       Python 3.8+

      Ollama installed on your system